 Vineyard Sound Blog

-When asked the following questions about his time on Martha’s Vineyard and his experiences in the Vineyard Sound, Ethan Underhill responded:
+When asked the following questions about his time on Martha’s Vineyard and his experiences in the Vineyard Sound, Elliot Daniels responded:

-1) What is your favorite part about singing in the Vineyard Sound for a whole summer?
+1) What was your favorite part about singing in the Vineyard Sound for a whole summer?

 2) What has been your favorite place to visit on Martha’s Vineyard?